mmqnym/NFT-Market-Sniper/doc/how-to-setup.md

 ## How to setup
 > Get Discord bot token with some settings first.
-1. Go https://discord.com/developers/applications to get your bot token.
+1. Go to https://discord.com/developers/applications to get your bot token.
 2. Make the following settings.
 (Permissions & Intents)

 ![Used Permissions](img/Permissions.png)